This page describes the TIDE Hackathon 2019 to be held in Warsaw, Poland from 25 February to 1 March 2019.

 Enterprise Architecture Hackathon 2017

-The 2nd NATO Enterprise Architecture Hackathon will take place in London on 27-31 Mar 2017; click here for the Invitation Letter.
+The 2nd NATO Enterprise Architecture Hackathon took place in London on 27-31 Mar 2017; click here for the Invitation Letter.

-Additionally, a Request For Information has been issued for industry and academia.
+Additionally, a Request For Information was issued for industry and academia.
 It is available here.

 More than 20,000 lines of code, tens of models and accompanying pages of analytical work have been produced by the participants from nations, industry and academia during the week-long event.